-Are you thinking about pursing the FRM® designation?
+Are you thinking about pursuing the FRM® designation?
 Here is some basic background on what the FRM is and what it can do for your career as well as what the FRM Exam entails.

 What is the FRM® Designation?